mammouth-ai/blogdoc/docs/mammouth-assistant-tutorial/index.md

 ## **A little secret about the mammouth avatars…**

-If you only care about avatars, you can customize your own colorful mammouth, save it without instructions and it will behave exactly the same as the default mammouth ;)
+You can save a custom colorful mammouth without instructions and it will behave exactly the same as the default mammouth ;)

+Also..
+Image models do not take the custom instructions into account.
+They are available in assistants for conversation sorting.

 ### Enjoy on [Mammouth](http://chat.mammouth.ai) !